mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ## Motivation

-[Global variants](/joy-ui/main-features/global-variants/) provide a consistent `variant` prop that lets you control the hierarchy of importance within a group of Joy UI components.
-However, they are not working as expected when global variants are used in multiple layers.

-The example below (on your right-hand side) shows the problem when the interface has more than one layer that applies the global variants:
+The Joy UI [global variants feature](/joy-ui/main-features/global-variants/) provides a consistent set of values for the `variant` prop.
+However, depending on the design, they may not fit perfectly, like in the right-hand side example, where the Card parent variant overlaps with its child components.

 {{"demo": "ColorInversionMotivation.js"}}

-On the **left**, the Button's variant is `solid`, which is the highest emphasis level compared to other components.
+- On the left, the Button variant is `solid`.
+Given the Card wrapper hasn't a specifically defined variant value, it renders its default one, which is `outlined`, making the design work well.
-This conforms to the visual appearance on the screen.

-On the **right**, the problem arises when the container's variant becomes `solid`.
+- On the right, the Card uses `solid`, disrupting the design's hierarchy and contrast.
-The Button is no longer the highest emphasis element because it has the same background as the container.
-Also, the text and the icon button don't contrast enough with the parent's background.

-The color inversion is implemented to solve this issue, keeping the global variants meaningful when multiple layers of global variants are composed together.
+The color inversion feature tackles precisely this type of situation conveniently, preserving the meaningfulness of each global variant.

 ## Overview

-When color inversion is enabled on the parent component, all of Joy UI children will invert their styles regardless of its color prop to match the parent's background by keeping the same hierarchy of importance based on their variants.
+When color inversion is enabled on the parent component, all children components will invert their styles regardless of their color prop to match the parent's background by keeping the same hierarchy of importance based on their variants.

 {{"demo": "ColorInversionOverview.js"}}